Schema Validation & Error Handling in Production Accounting Pipelines

 # Run in "before" mode so the string is normalized prior to strict

-# date validation, which would otherwise reject raw strings outright
+# date validation, which would otherwise reject raw strings outright.

 if isinstance(v, str):